Matsdj/matsdj-shattered-pixel-dungeon/README.md

 	Having dodgeble charge up attacks
 	Enemies have more weaknesses, like extra damage from: Fire, Fros, etc Elementals can drop Embers as a rare drop

+##Crafting/Consumables
+Some items I never craft/use these should be buffed/changed

 ##Other
 Stewed Meat needs a reason to exist.